Unless, of course, you have replaced it.

 then keep the Shift key and the left mouse button down simultaneously and move the mouse.

 New On the touchscreen, resize is by tap + tap–and–hold + drag, that is, you doubletap but hold down the second time, then move.
 (It works also with a mouse or touchpad.)

 When the graph canvas is in edit mode, you can add or remove vertices or edges, or move the vertices.
 If a rectangle is shown in the rectangle canvas and you press Clear rectangle in order to remove it, the graph canvas goes into edit mode automatically.
 To bring the graph canvas in and out of edit mode, you may also press the Edit Graph button, or type e.
 If no vertex and no edge is selected (see next section), you may doubleclick or doubletap an empty place on the graph canvas to bring it in and out of edit mode.

-When the rectangle canvas shows a rectangle, the tiles can be moved.
+When the rectangle canvas shows a rectangle, individual tiles can be moved.
 Try and move all the tiles out of position, then ask somebody else to put the rectangle together again!

 To select a vertex, click or tap it at a time when no other vertex is selected; or move the mouse over it while holding the Shift key down; or position the cursor over the vertex and type S or s.